tob-asco/seeds/category-tag-philosophy.md

 - We want a Tag to be polarizing, as much as possible (while obeying (2.)).
 - Examples:
   - :no_entry: `GAD: electrical` ... boring!
 There exists no community for electrical gadgets.
-  - :thumbsup: `GAD: non-electrical` ... totally different story; Building gadgets w/o electrical supply demands much more creativity (like *da Vinci*) and usually comes with some elegance
+  - :cool: `GAD: non-electrical` ... totally different story; Building gadgets w/o electrical supply demands much more creativity (like *da Vinci*) and usually comes with some elegance
   - :no_entry: `LIT: long`
-  - :thumbsup: `LIT: short` ... short stories are a separate branch of literature, while there exist no "long stories"
+  - :cool: `LIT: short` ... short stories are a separate branch of literature, while there exist no "long stories"
 - *If a Tag more-or-less defines the interests of an existing community, probably (1.) is met.*
 ### 2. :abacus: Categorification
 - *By itself*, the Tag should be a tiny category, i.e. not too specialized.